Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Meanwhile, Mailchimp gives professionals the deeper automation and predictive analytics any experienced email marketer would appreciate.

-One thing that caught me off guard: Constant Contact doesn’t charge for unsubscribed contacts (a blessing for list hygiene), while Mailchimp does—and if you need phone support with Mailchimp, you’ll need their Premium plan.
+One thing that caught me off guard: At first glance, both tools look affordable since paid plans start at relatively low monthly rates.
+And while Constant Contact doesn’t charge for unsubscribed contacts (a blessing for list hygiene), Mailchimp does, and if you need phone support, you’ll need Mailchimp’s Premium plan.

 Feature